i5ar/ifollowers/README.md

 > Since Release v0.0.3 iFollowers use Tweepy package so it does not allow to run the script twice.
 If you get an error, please try again after 15 minutes.

 This script is meant to be used in respect of Twitter [Following rules and best practices](https://support.twitter.com/entries/68916-following-rules-and-best-practices).
+I take no responsibility or liability for any damages including damages arising from use or loss of use, data, or profits.

+> iFollowers is **free** and **open-source** made for fun in my spare time.
+It does look simple and not styled at all.
+Please, come back to check new and awesome releases!

 ### Changelog